Friday, February 9, 2018

 Secret Son by Laila Lalami

 Youssef's mother Rachida can never return to the time before she fell for her employer's assurances that he'd leave his sick and pregnant wife to marry her.
-Youssef can never return to the time before he learned his father was alive, wealthy and living nearby.
-Nor, once his mother has explained why she raised him as an orphan, can either of them go back to the relationship they had before the mother revealed to her son the stark choices that made up her history.
+Youssef can never return to the time before he learned his father was alive, well and living nearby.
+Nor, once his mother has explained why she raised him as an orphan, can either of them go back to the relationship they had before she revealed to her son the stark choices that made up her history.

 For Nebil's daughter Amal, the news that she has a brother is almost as upsetting as her parents' demands that she return home to Morocco.
 Once she's completed her degree in America, they expect her to leave her American boy friend to return "home."
 Torn between cultures, loves and loyalties, Amal seeks out her brother, only to have access blocked by another wall of lies.